il0106/hse_fqw/README.md

 # hse_fqw
-The repo is for HSE FQW.
+The repository is for HSE FQW.

+**This repository is constantly being updated as work on FQW is underway.**